 Professor Helen Margetts

-e-government, government information technology and large-scale IT contracts, public management reform, tools of public policy, collective action, political participation, alternative electoral systems, social science experiments, webmetrics
+Digital government, public management reform, tools of public policy, collective action, political participation, social science experiments, data science, alternative electoral systems, political extremism

 Positions held at the OII